roccodebellis/ProjectName/README.md

 ### Installation Script

 An installation script is available to automate the installation of project dependencies.
+Here are the available scripts:

+- `install_dependencies.zsh`: Automates the installation of project dependencies using the Makefile.

-Run the following command in your terminal:
+To use the installation script, run the following command in your terminal:

 ```bash
 ./install_dependencies.zsh